Most people consider boundaries to be a clearly defined, black and white concept.

 Boundaries inform people what is accepted and what is not allowed.
 For example, boundaries in most relationships preclude couples from engaging in sexual intercourse outside of the relationship.
 However, some couples have looser boundaries that may allow for more open relationships.

-Regardless of the specific boundaries that are set, these definitive guidelines provide individuals with the knowledge of what is appropriate and what is not.
+these definitive guidelines provide individuals with the knowledge of what is appropriate and what is not.

 They also provide information about the types of consequences that could incur should boundaries be violated or disrespected.

 We have also learned that established and robust boundaries are indicative of healthier relationships.

 Wrapping Up Boundaries

 Although boundaries may first appear to be concrete and definitive, they are actually more complex.